aandrew-me/tgpt/README.md

 Some additional options can be set.
 However not all options are supported by all providers.
 Not supported options will just be ignored.
 --model                                            Set Model
---key                                              Set API Key --url                                              Set OpenAI API endpoint url --temperature                                      Set temperature --top_p                                            Set top_p --max_length                                       Set max response length --log                                              Set filepath to log conversation to (For interactive modes) --preprompt                                        Set preprompt -y                                                 Execute shell command without confirmation
+--key                                              Set API Key.
+(Env: AI_API_KEY) --url                                              Set OpenAI API endpoint url --temperature                                      Set temperature --top_p                                            Set top_p --max_length                                       Set max response length --log                                              Set filepath to log conversation to (For interactive modes) --preprompt                                        Set preprompt -y                                                 Execute shell command without confirmation

 Options:
--v, --version                                      Print version -h, --help                                         Print help message -i, --interactive                                  Start normal interactive mode -m, --multiline                                    Start multi-line interactive mode -cl, --changelog                                   See changelog of versions -u, --update                                       Update program
+-v, --version                                      Print version -h, --help                                         Print help message -i, --interactive                                  Start normal interactive mode -m, --multiline                                    Start multi-line interactive mode -cl, --changelog                                   See changelog of versions

 Providers:
 The default provider is phind.
 The AI_PROVIDER environment variable can be used to specify a different provider.